shaoweikong/Mini-MATAR/README.md

-# Mini-MATAR
+# Summary of what this repository contains

-This repository contains the Arduino code for Mini MATAR.
+This repository contains the

-For mini MATAR's obstacle avoidance, a 'bang bang' controller was utilised.